 A couple of caveats: First, the exercise here reveals that the multi-seat plurality system of the current electoral college could be a major drag on the party system at the moment, preventing the House from having the party system its seat product could support.
 However, we should not ignore the Senate.
 Given that the Senate is a co-equal chamber, parties need to organize with this body in mind, as well as with an eye towards seat-winning potential in the House.
 And the Senate seat product is ridiculously small.
 Even if it were taken to be 100, based on the Senate’s total size, that would be small–roughly the size of New Zealand’s before its electoral reform in the 1990s.
 However, it is worse than that: I think its seat product actually should be coded as 33, as that is the normal number of seats at stake in any given election.
 And if we run the SPM on a seat product of 33, we get an expected largest party seat share of 65% (!).
 Obviously, the actual is already normally well below that, at least in recent times.
 So that suggests that the more “permissive” House electoral system is already helping keep the Senate less dominated by one party than the Senate electoral system in isolation would.

-The second caveat is that primaries also reduce party-formation incentives somewhat.
+The second caveat is that primaries also reduce party-formation incentives to some unmeasurable but probably significant degree.
 But my working assumption is that ideological groups within the existing parties would bypass primaries for president if the latter were elected nationwide, and that the resulting new parties would want to show their flag in House elections, too, under such a scenario.
 Yes, of course, single-seat districts make life hard on smaller parties.
 But note that no single-seat plurality system in the world with a seat product greater than about 100 has a party system as dominated by two parties as the USA has.
 So small parties can find ways to win local pluralities.
 They just need to be unleashed.
 And plurality election of the president would help the House’s existing seat product do its thing.

 Electoral reform is not happening soon.
 The NPV itself is likely off the table for now.
 Even if sufficient states (totaling at least 270 electoral votes) were to agree to enter into the compact, it presumably would take effect only with the approval of Congress.
 Thus as long as Republicans control the Senate, its chances are poor.
 Nonetheless, the issue will not go completely away (I hope!), and it is thus helpful to understand that just this one measure could break the dam of the rigid two-party system for elections to the national legislature, even without any reform of how the House is elected.